 Mechanics for Africa

 Mechanics for Africa (MfA) is a training school for motor mechanics based in Ndola, Zambia.
-It was set up in 2003 by a young couple from Surrey.
-Charlie and Sharonne Watt had worked with an NGO in Zambia and wanted to use their particular skills help young people who live in desperate poverty to get a vocational training and improve their chances of getting work.
+It was set up in 2003 by a young couple from Surrey, Charlie and Sharonne Watt with the active support of their Milford Baptist Church which they attended.
+Charlie and Sharonne had worked with an NGO in Zambia and wanted to use their particular skills help young people who live in desperate poverty to get a vocational training and improve their chances of getting work.
 MfA is a registered charity in both the UK and Zambia.

-MfA’s current Principal is Jason Stonier.
-His wife Claire looks after financial administration and is Business Development Manager.
+MfA’s current Chief Executive is Harry Weld-Forester.
+His wife Sarah is the Academic Manager.
 They live with their two young children on the college’s campus in Ndola, Zambia.
 The college employs twenty local staff and managers.

 Most of the funding for the college is provided by individuals in the UK sponsoring the students.
-The UK trustees are volunteers and also look after all UK costs, so 100% of money from our UK donors goes to support the charity’s work in Zambia.
+All the UK and Zambian trustees are volunteers.
+We separately raise money to cover our modest UK costs, so 100% of the money raised from our students’ sponsors and public appeals goes to support the charity’s work in Zambia.

-Our aim is to cover an increasing proportion of costs from trading income in Zambia.
-MfA’s commercial workshop and other surplus-generating activities now cover the majority of our college running costs.
+Our aim is for an increasing proportion of costs to come from trading income within Zambia.
+MfA’s commercial workshop is our main surplus-generating activity.

-The college is registered with the Zambian ministry of vocational education and has their equivalent of an OFSTED outstanding rating.
-The success of its teaching is simply expressed in the fact that in last year’s City & Guilds examinations 100% of MfA students passed every single paper, most with credits and distinctions.
+The college is registered with the Zambian ministry of vocational education (TEVETA) and has their outstanding rating.
+The success of our teaching is simply expressed in the fact that in 2018 UK City & Guilds examinations 100% of MfA students passed every single paper, most with credits and distinctions.
 This compares with a City & Guilds worldwide average pass rate of 52%.

-We mainly teach motor mechanics, but what sets us apart from other technical colleges is that life skills are an integral part of our curriculum – communication, conflict resolution, interview skills, CV writing; we teach computing and first aid, and bring in experts to teach nutrition and sexual health as well as teaching sustainable small-scale agriculture which is an important contributor to local diets.
+We mainly teach motor mechanics, but what sets us apart from other technical colleges is that life skills are an integral part of our curriculum – communication, conflict resolution, interview skills, CV writing.
+We teach computing and first aid, and bring in experts to teach nutrition and sexual health as well as sustainable small-scale agriculture which is an important contributor to local diets.